Dell bets on pre-packaged data center systems for corporations

-SAN FRANCISCO, Oct 18 (Reuters) - Dell Inc is betting that companies would prefer to buy pre-packaged systems to establish data centers, launching a product that combines the company’s server, storage, network and software products as the No. 3 PC seller looks to expand in the lucrative enterprise sector.
+SAN FRANCISCO (Reuters) - Dell Inc is betting that companies would prefer to buy pre-packaged systems to establish data centers, launching a product that combines the company’s server, storage, network and software products as the No. 3 PC seller looks to expand in the lucrative enterprise sector.

 Dell’s new enterprise business chief Marius Haas said Dell intend to push ahead aggressively to grab a bigger portion of the $110 billion market catering to the technology needs of corporations.